-Lake Forest Park, located along the northern tip of Lake Washington, is one of King County, Washington's first planned communities.
-It has an estimated population (in the late 1990s) of about 4000.
+Lake Forest Park, located along the northern tip of Lake Washington, is one of King County's first planned communities.
+It has an estimated population (in 2021) of 13,358.
 From its inception in 1909 until today, the community has paid great attention to its natural surroundings.
 It has created a marriage of residential dwellings and wooded terrain quite unlike many other suburban cities.

 By the turn of the century, logging operations were in full swing along Lyon and McAleer creeks (which run through the town and drain into the lake).
 Along with new log flumes (wooden chutes filled with water to transport logs) and skid roads (greased timbers on the ground to transport logs), a small logging railway was built.
 The railroad parallels present day Ballinger Way and, farther on, 35th Avenue NE.
 By 1910, most of the old growth forest had been cut down, opening the way for residential development.

 Ole Hanson (1874-1940), along with his wife’s nephew, A. H. Reid, incorporated the North Seattle Improvement Company in 1909 with an eye to the future.
 The population of Seattle was burgeoning, and more and more people were moving outside the city limits.
 Hanson saw the real estate potential in the outlying area, and started buying up land.
 He hired civil engineer B. E. Corlett to create the plat of what would become Lake Forest Park.
 "The Park," as many still call it in the late 1990s, was laid out along the contours of the hillsides.
 The pristine topography and the remaining trees received prime consideration in determining lot size and location.
 Even the name "Lake Forest Park" stressed the three rustic elements of the new community.